Sets in Python are unordered collections that only contain unique elements. The set itself is not hashable, but it must contain hashable elements.

 Method 3: Using union()

-The Set union() method creates a new set with combined elements rather than modifying the original set in-place.
-It’s a good choice for new set containing all the elements.
+The Set union() method creates a new set with combined elements rather than modifying the original set in place.
+It’s a good choice for the new set, which contains all the elements.

-You can add numerous elements one by one using the for loop and set.add() function.
-However, it does not append all elements at once making it less efficient due to multiple function calls.
+You can add numerous elements one by one using the for loop and the set.add() function.
+However, it does not append all elements at once, making it less efficient due to multiple function calls.

 You can also use list comprehension and the functools.reduce() method, but there is no need to cover all these ways because what we have covered is enough.